About

 We know this thanks to a partnership with Gehl Studios, whose Public Life app enables evaluation of how public spaces invite different types of activities, people, modes of transit, and more.
 Thanks to this ongoing collaboration, we’re now able to track and evaluate the impact of our work, whether at Van Alen’s annual Block Party in Gowanus, the Bed-Stuy Gateway BID’s annual Winter Wonderland, or at our design installations in Downtown Brooklyn.

-In 2023, we’re expanding these efforts with a new Placemaking Evaluation Fellowship.
-This cohort takes on data collection across all public space projects, and produces visual reports on how these spaces currently serve communities and how they can be more inclusive.
-This raw data and reports will be shared with community partners as a resource for their programming and fundraising efforts.
+In 2023, we expanded these efforts with a new Placemaking Evaluation Fellowship.
+This cohort took on data collection across all public space projects, and produced visual reports on how these spaces currently serve communities and how they can be more inclusive.
+This raw data and reports was then shared with community partners as a resource for their programming and fundraising efforts.

 Our Team